 In this article we will cover the following topics:

-Right now, retail brands that are using predictive analytics are getting better insights regarding:
+Retail brands using predictive analytics are getting better insights regarding:

 Learn more: Understanding the role of Big Data in Retail Industry (With Examples)